Task Management for ADHD: Systems Built for How Your Brain Works

 Digital vs. analog: which works better for ADHD?

 The answer depends on your ADHD profile.
 If you consistently lose or forget physical objects, digital tools must be your primary layer with physical tools as a backup.
 If opening your phone reliably triggers a notification spiral, physical tools should be your primary layer with digital tools used only for capture and alarms.
-For most ADHD adults, both work well together: a meta-analysis by Bikic et al. of organizational interventions in children and adolescents with ADHD found that external scaffolding strategies – whether digital or physical – produce moderate-to-large effect sizes for improving task organization [5].
+For most ADHD adults, both work well together: the Bikic meta-analysis of organizational interventions found that external scaffolding strategies, whether digital or physical, produce moderate-to-large effect sizes for improving task organization [5].
 The format matters less than the visibility.
 Finding the best task management for ADHD depends less on the tool and more on whether the tool provides passive visibility without creating new distraction pathways.
 For task management for ADHD at work, a physical Kanban board on your desk provides passive visibility without requiring you to open an app during the workday.

 The most effective ADHD task organization setup combines digital tools for capture and reminders with physical tools for daily planning and visual tracking.
 These ADHD executive function strategies work because they match the right tool to each cognitive gap: phones for instant capture, physical boards for passive visibility.